steelkiwi/SKLocalizable/README.md

 ## 3 Components

+`Localizable` protocol is just a list of required methods for localization.
+It doesn't used directly because of external module.

-`UIView` implemented `Localizable` protocol, so any it's subclass can expand localization functionality
+`UIView` implement methods from `Localizable` protocol, so any it's subclass can expand localization functionality

 ### 3.1 Componentes, localized out of the box